mustakshif/Asri/README.md

 Asri is a modern theme designed for [SiYuan Note](https://github.com/siyuan-note/siyuan), crafting a space where visual distractions disappear and your thinking takes center stage - immersive, focused, and intuitively guided.

+> In SiYuan v3.3.0, the Chromium color calculation issue has been fixed, and the custom code snippet for temporary fixes can be removed.
+>
+> <details>
+> <summary style="opacity: .6; font-weight: 600; font-size: .8em">Temporary fix snippet</summary>
 > ⚠️ Some devices may experience [abnormal color calculation](https://issues.chromium.org/issues/428657802) in recent Chromium versions, resulting in excessively high brightness and saturation of theme colors.
 If you notice such color issues, please go to `Settings - Appearance - Code Snippets`, add and enable the following CSS snippet as a temporary fix:
 >
 > ```css